mlange-42/Ark.jl/docs/src/manual/queries.md

 Note that it is possible to branch already outside of the inner loop, as all entities in an archetype either have a component or don't.

-## Storage modes

-Ark provides different [storage modes](@ref component-storages) for components.
+## Component field views

-When using the StructArray storage mode, individual fields of components can be accessed as vectors in queries, e.g. using [@unpack](@ref).
+Individual fields of components can be accessed as vectors in queries, e.g. using [@unpack](@ref).
-This allows for SIMD-accelerated vectorized operations.
+This is particularly useful for components that use the StructArray [storage modes](@ref component-storages), as it allows for SIMD-accelerated vectorized operations.

 ```jldoctest; setup = :(using Ark), output = false
 world = World(